 Artifact: Sprint Burndown Chart

-The Sprint Burndown Chart is a Scrum artifact and a tool used by Scrum teams to keep track of their in the project.
+The Sprint Burndown Chart is a Scrum artifact and a tool used by Scrum teams to keep track of their in the sprint.
 It also provides the stakeholders a snapshot of the progress during a Sprint.

 It shows the amount of work (as estimated) remaining (on Y-axis) across time (on X-axis).